BCHSI/philter-deidstable1_mirror/README.md

 ## 1. Running Philter WITHOUT evaluation (no ground-truth annotations required)
 In this mode, the PHI will be redactd and the evaluation step will be skipped:

 **a.** Make sure the input file(s) are in plain text format.
 If you are using the I2B2 dataset (or any other dataset in XML or other formats), the note text must be extracted from each original file and be saved in individual text files.
-Examples of properly formatted input files can be found in ./data/i2b2_notes/.
+Examples of properly formatted input files can be found in data/i2b2_notes/.

-**b.** Store all input file(s) in the same directory, and create an output directory (if you want the PHI-reduced notes to be stored somewhere other than the default location).
+**b.** Store all input file(s) in the same directory, and create an output directory.

 **c.** Create a configuration file with specified filters (if you do not want to use the default configuration file).